 To use subscriptions, you must be using one of the following gateways as your payment gateway:

-Customers can't use accelerated checkouts such as Amazon Pay, Apple Pay, Google Pay, Klarna, mollie iDEAL, Shop Pay, and Sofort, to purchase subscriptions.
+Customers can't use accelerated checkouts such as Amazon Pay, Apple Pay, Google Pay, Klarna, mollie iDEAL, and Sofort, to purchase subscriptions.
 However, customers can use Shop Pay and PayPal Express at some stores.

 Using subscriptions in the Shopify admin

 Before you complete any of the set up steps in the Shopify admin, you need to complete the setup in the subscription app from the Shopify App Store you installed in your Shopify admin.

 If you have completed the setup in your subscription app, then there are some steps to take in your Shopify admin to complete your subscriptions app setup.

 If you use a subscription app to offer subscription products, then you can view a product's subscription details on the product page in your Shopify admin.

 If a product or any of its variants have a subscription applied to it, then its subscription details are shown in the Subscriptions section of the product page.